Radiomics: Prediction of physiological events

 Radiomics can also be used to identify challenging physiological events such as brain activity, which is usually studied with imaging techniques such as functional MRI "fMRI".
 FMRI raw images can undergo radiomic analysis to generate imaging features that can be later correlated with meaningful brain activity.

+Imaging genomics

+In imaging genomics, radiogenomics can be used to create imaging biomarkers that can identify the genomics of a disease, especially cancer without the use of a biopsy.
+Various techniques for dealing with high-dimensional data are used to find statistically significant correlations between MRI, CT, and PET imaging features and the genomics of disease, including SAM, VAMPIRE, and GSEA.